lonkaars/blog/posts/redpwn2021.md

 I wasn't planning on including this one, but it makes use of the excellent [CyberChef](https://gchq.github.io/CyberChef/) tool.
 The flag is given in the challenge description, and is encrypted using a ceasar/rot13 cipher.
-A simple python implementation of this cypher is included with the challenge, but I just put it into CyberChef and started trying different offsets.
+A simple python implementation of this cipher is included with the challenge, but I just put it into CyberChef and started trying different offsets.

 ### rev/wstrings